EcologicalTraitData/traitdataform/README.md

 For additional information and interpretation of the data please refer to the help pages of the data objects (e.g. calling `?carabids` in R) and the original data sources given therein.

-If you want  further datasources published under Creative Commons Licenses or in the public domain being added to this package, feel free to file a pull-request with a script for download and harmonization in the `data/` directory and a documentation appended to `R/data.R`!
+If you want  further data sources published under Creative Commons Licenses or in the public domain being added to this package, feel free to file a pull-request with a script for download and harmonization in the `data/` directory and a documentation appended to `R/data.R`!

 ## Contributing